sharmaeklavya2/blog-source/content/posts/generalizing-segment-trees.md

 ### C++ example

-When we write a generic segment tree library in C++, we can make the monoid type as a template parameter.
+When we write a generic segment tree library in C++, we can make the query monoid type a template parameter.

-Here's an example of how to represent monoid elements as a class for the MINMAX problem:
+Here's an example of how to represent query monoid elements as a class for the MINMAX problem:

     :::cpp